 When Spanish explorer Hernan Cortez discovered the spice, he brought a large supply back with him to Spain and introduced it to the King and Royal Court.
 It's popularity grew and vanilla bean plantations quickly began to spread across Europe, into Africa and Asia.

 But here was the problem: The vanilla vines grew and the flowers bloomed, but no fruit (no vanilla beans) grew from them.
 Why?
 They forgot to bring the bees.
 But not any bee would work.
-It had to be the Melipona bee.
+It had to be a small melipona bee from Mexico that is nearly extinct.

 Eventually, the Spaniards figured out the problem and the process of hand pollination began.
 Even today, the vast majority of the world's vanilla beans are grown through hand pollination.
 In this video, you can see how hand pollination takes place, in vanilla plantations all around the world.